 Patients with biceps tendinopathy typically have pain in the front of the shoulder that worsens at night.
 Pain may increase with lifting, pulling, or repetitive overhead reaching.
 Symptoms usually develop slowly over time with tendinopathy, although they may begin all of a sudden in people with tendinitis or biceps rupture.

-If the biceps tendon ruptures, the person will feel sudden pain, a pop, bruising, and swelling.
+If a proximal biceps tendon ruptures, the person will feel sudden pain, a pop, bruising, and swelling.
 It may be possible to feel or see a lump in the lower biceps muscle.
 Shoulder pain is sometimes completely relieved after the rupture occurs.
-Surprisingly, a rupture only causes only about a 25 percent decrease in muscle strength.
+Surprisingly, a proximal biceps tendon rupture causes only about a 25 percent decrease in muscle strength.

 BICEPS TENDINOPATHY DIAGNOSIS